yingying0525/EventTeller/README.md

 EventTeller
 ===========

-EventTeller is a Event Detection and Evolution System.
+EventTeller is an Event Detection and Evolution System.

 It crawls more than 30 news sites in China real-time (the time interval is 20 minutes now).